 iOS 17 Expected Features

 For now, the EU might force Apple to allow sideloading applications.
-Apple has kept their App Store locked down and has prevented sideloading.
-Methods like AltStore exist, but they’re cumbersome and challenging to do, and they pose severe security and privacy risks.
+Apple has kept its App Store locked down and has prevented sideloading.
+Methods like AltStore exist, but they’re cumbersome, challenging to do, and pose severe security and privacy risks.

 Apple might allow sideloading by opening its software to third-party App Stores.
-This is the only rumoured feature and a predicted redesign for the Messages app.
+This is the only rumored feature and a predicted redesign for the Messages app.

 The camera interface still does not have enough tools and could use a redesign.
-We’d also like to see the ability to change more default apps. iOS still lacks features like dual apps, multiple user accounts, the ability to lock apps, a good clipboard, and scrolling screenshots in all places.
+We’d also like to see the ability to change more default apps. iOS still lacks features like dual apps, multiple user accounts, the ability to lock apps, a good clipboard, and scrolling screenshots everywhere.

 We need a less intrusive battery popup on iPhones without the dynamic island.
 Notifications could still use improvements, and the File Manager app could do with more functionality.